 D’Andre Jones is a native of Joiner, Arkansas.
 He graduated from Rivercrest High School in 1991.
 D’Andre served on the Joiner City Council for two terms and served as staff liaison for US Congressman Marion Berry 1st Congressional District.
 D’Andre is a graduate of Rivercrest High School.
 He also graduated from the University of Arkansas with a BSE.
 He obtained a Master of Arts in Management and Leadership and a Master of Arts in Human Resource Management both from The George Herbert Walker School of Business and Technology at Webster University.
 In 2018, he completed a Master of Social Work from the Watts College School of Public Service and Community Solutions at Arizona State University.
 He obtained a graduate certificate in Diversity, Equity and Leadership from Drury University.
 D’Andre has served as guest presenter at many conferences including the Arkansas chapter of the National Association of Social Workers Conference and the annual Clinton Global Initiative University Meeting.
-He has served on many panels, podcasts and guest speakers focusing on social justice, racial diversity, and political activism locally and throughout the region.
+A prolific speaker and lecturer, he has served on numerous panels, podcasts and focusing on social justice, racial diversity, and political activism locally and throughout the region.
 D’Andre has served as president and political director of the NWA Democratic Black Caucus, one of the most progressive and active political organizations for minorities in Arkansas.

 As Fayetteville continues to experience unprecedented growth, D’Andre’s leadership and efforts of championing diversity, inclusion and equity economic parity, health and safety contributes in a powerful way.
 D’Andre’s focus is to safeguard Fayetteville's values of a compassionate and vibrant community, honoring accessibility, affordability, stability, diversity, inclusion, safety, and equitable opportunities.